zuozhenggh/learning-library/developer-library/atp-apex-oda/lab5/lab5.md

 ![ODA Menu Service Console](./images/oda_lab5_2.png)

+Estimated workshop Time 45 minutes.

 ## Build your first Skill

-In this lab, we're starting from scratch.
+In this workshop, we're starting from scratch.
 So the first thing you'll do is **create** a new skill.

 **Click** on `+ New Skill` button to start: